 Turbidity

 Coastal pollution, runoff, and water quality issues are of major concern to fishing-dependent communities in the U.S. Caribbean (Seara et al. 2024).
 Water clarity can be measured by the diffuse attenuation coefficient, which indicates how strongly light intensity is attenuated within the water column; however, satellite sensors cannot differentiate between organic and inorganic water particles contributing to water clarity.
-NOAA’s Coastwatch program provides estimates of the attenuation coefficient for penetration of light at 490nm (Wang, Son, and Harding Jr. 2009) based on multiple satellite sensors.
+NOAA’s Coastwatch program provides estimates of the attenuation coefficient for penetration of light at 490nm (Menghua Wang, Son, and Harding Jr. 2009) based on multiple satellite sensors.
 No overall trend is apparent in any of the U.S. Caribbean islands, although there is increasing variability in turbidity values over time.
 Elevated anomalies in Puerto Rico in the year 2017 are likely due to hurricane activity.

 Water quality